Shakirsadiq6/emotion-classification-sentiment-analysis/README.md

 The basic technology stack for the project is mentioned below:<br>
 1. Jupyter Notebook - An open source to create and share documents that contains live code.
 2. Numpy - To deal with numerical analysis.
-3. Scipy - An ecosystem for mathematics, science and engineering
+3. Scipy - An ecosystem for mathematics, science and engineering.
 4. Pandas - Any of the package to handle csv files5.
 Scikit-learn - To utilize the ML based tools to create a model.
 5. Matplotlib - To visualize the data in form figures and graphs.
 6. NLTK - Natural language toolkit for natural language processing.